Contextual Editing

 enableContextualEditing: true

-Or via the TYPO3 backend in Site Management > Sites > Edit site > Settings > Frontend Edit > Appearance.
+Or via the TYPO3 backend: Site Management > Sites > Edit site > Settings > Frontend Edit > Appearance.

-- Clicking the edit button on a content element opens the sidebar instead of navigating to the backend.
+- Clicking an edit button opens the sidebar instead of navigating to the backend.

 - The page properties link in the sticky toolbar also opens in the sidebar.